 “Freshwater and saltwater layers create distinct density and temperature Unique diving site with an almost surreal underwater experience Clear waters with some coral and fish Suitable for intermediate to advanced divers Surrounded by limestone cliffs and beautiful natural scenery”

 Access to Barracuda Lake requires a boat from Coron town and is usually part of a Coron Island diving tour.
-Visitors should have diving equipment, and those with experience will enjoy it most.
+Due to the deep, complex rock formations and the rapid thermal changes, visitors are required to have diving equipment, and those with experience will enjoy this unique, memorable dive site most.

 How to Get There